-Solbrekka is located in the east of Iceland on the side of Mjóifjörður, a 2km wide "narrow fjord“, known for its tranquility and untouched nature.
+Brekka is located in the Eastfjords of Iceland, known for its tranquility and untouched nature.
 Only eight people live in this remote village.
 There is no school and no young families with children, except Erna and Seivur and their 14 years old daughter Johanna, who endures everyday life with indifference.

 Fusi and his wife stayed.
 He was born in the village and is now mayor.
 Regina and her husband also stayed– continuing to fish, although now only taking enough for their small community.
 Besides fishing Regina has a few sheep.
 But the unpredictable, harsh climate and physically demanding work involved in living in such a remote location are not attractive prospects for young Icelanders to continue the family farms.
 Many of them move to larger cities, and the old homes become holiday homes.
 The secluded Solbrekka benefits little from the flourishing tourism industry in Iceland.
 In winter the unpaved roads are blocked by snow and the village can only be reached by boat, cutting the village off from the outside world.

 The book’s title “The Priest’s Ravine” refers to an Icelandic folk tale about a giant troll woman who seduced the village’s priests to leave their church so she could eat them.
 One priest succeeded in driving the troll woman crazy by making noises of hell and thus freed the valley from her.
-Even if the people at the Mjóifjörður are no longer driven out by mystical figures, the seclusion of Solbrekka and hardship of daily life leads them to leave their home sooner or later.
+Even if the people at Solbrekka are no longer driven out by mystical figures, the seclusion of the place and hardship of daily life leads them to leave their home sooner or later.